Leper hospitals in medieval England

 Stained glass window in The Shrine of Our Lady St Mary of Glastonbury.

 Leper hospitals, or leprosaria, were specialised institutions in medieval England that provided care for individuals suffering from Leprosy.
 These hospitals were predominantly established between the 11th and 13th centuries, often by religious organisations, monarchs, and wealthy benefactors as acts of charity.
-By the 13th century, England was home to approximately 300 of these facilities, with notable examples including St. Mary Magdalene Hospital in Winchester and St. Leonard's Hospital in York.
+By the 13th century, England was home to approximately 300 of these facilities, with notable examples including St. Mary Magdalen Hospital in Winchester and St. Leonard's Hospital in York.

 These institutions served a dual purpose: they were both medical facilities and religious communities.
 Residents adhered to strict routines of prayer and isolation, reflecting the societal fear of leprosy as a contagious and divinely ordained affliction.

 First recorded cases and medical perceptions

 In medieval England, leprosy was a chronic and debilitating disease, often referred to as lepra or morbus elephas.
 It was caused by the bacterium Mycobacterium leprae, which primarily targeted the skin, peripheral nerves, and mucous membranes, leading to progressive disfigurement and disability.

 The first recorded cases of leprosy in England date back to the Anglo-Saxon era, but it wasn't until the 11th to 14th centuries that the disease became more widespread.
 Archaeological findings have confirmed the presence of leprosy sufferers during this period in medieval England.

 Diagnosis was primarily based on visible symptoms such as skin lesions, numbness, and deformities.
 However, the lack of precise diagnostic tools led to frequent misclassification, with various skin ailments being labeled as leprosy.